Email and GDPR – Can you check emails of company employees?

-End users (in this case employees) and IT departments often see corporate email as being one of their major professional challenges, albeit for very different reasons.
-To end-users, the volume of email processed each and every day is often a time sink that can gobble away at their productivity, whereas to IT departments, it is essentially a necessary evil that has the potential to be a major threat to corporate security.
+End users (in this case employees) and IT Support departments often see corporate email as being one of their major professional challenges.
+To end-users, the volume of email processed each and every day is often a time sink that can gobble away at their productivity.
+Whereas, to IT departments, it is essentially a necessary evil that has the potential to be a major threat to corporate security.
+Therefore, it can be a challenge to check company emails.

-The need for an effective email monitoring strategy is now essentially taken as a given both practically and legally, however, both ethics and law (e.g. GDPR) require that this monitoring be conducted in a way that the corporate need for security is balanced with the individual employee’s right to privacy.
+The need for an effective email monitoring strategy is now essentially taken as a given.
+However, both ethics and law (e.g. GDPR) require that this monitoring be conducted in a way that the corporate need for security is balanced with the individual employee’s right to privacy.

 So, can you just check your employees’ in‐ and outboxes?